 We understand that choosing a 3D printer for your elementary or middle school can be a difficult decision.
-While many will be great for high school students or a hobbyist, some are less suited for regular use in a K-8 classroom, Makerspace or library environment.
+While many will be great for high school students or a hobbyist, some are less suited for regular use in a primary, elementary or middle school classroom, Makerspace or library environment.

 From our conversations with teachers, we understand that the most important criteria for schools when choosing a 3D printer are: